lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

   ![](./images/tutorial_dialogtest2.png)

-# Step 6 - Deploy an app to Bluemix
+# Step 6 - Integrate the dialog into a web app

 To create this application we will deploy an already existing demo to Bluemix and then add our conversation workspace to that application.
 The github repo for this app can be found at: